January 12, 2021

 Many factors come into play when choosing the right equipment for a restaurant kitchen.
-Let’s explore these decisions from a restaurant design perspective.
+Let’s explore these decisions from a restaurant design view.

-We’ll do this by highlighting refrigerators, one piece of equipment that you’ll find in most commercial kitchens, and looking at a few items to keep in mind when designing a restaurant.
+We’ll do this by highlighting refrigerators, a piece of equipment that you’ll find in most commercial kitchens, and looking at a few items to keep in mind when designing a restaurant.

 Using KCL, the foodservice industry’s leading restaurant design software, we will walk you through how to select the right commercial kitchen equipment and visualize your final design.